Help protect your family’s future. Enter your zip code to get your free quote today!

 Life Insurance vs. Annuity Death Benefits

-The death benefit paid by a life insurance policy and a death benefit from an annuity will affect your beneficiaries differently.
+The death benefit paid by a life insurance policy and a benefit from an annuity will affect your beneficiaries differently.
 Learn more about each type of plan and find out why buying a term life insurance policy may be the right fit for you.

 Life Insurance Policy vs. Annuity Plan